 More articles: Investing

 Agarwood tree is also called as 'wood of the Gods'.
 The reason is that it is mainly used for the religious purposes.
 Agarwood is powdered and used in the manufacture of incense.
 Agarwood is processed and the oil that gets extracted is used in perfumes and cosmetics.
 In Arabia, it is mainly used to manufacture perfume.
 In China, it is used to make ornaments.
 Medicinal wine is manufactured out of it in the whole of Korea.
 Raw pieces are decoratively carved and highly appreciated all around Korea, Japan, and Taiwan as natural art.
 It can also be beautifully turned into ornaments like pearls and beads.
 Agarwood is obtained when Aquiliria tree gets infected.
-A healthy Aquiliria tree serves no purpose.
+A healthy Aquilariaa tree serves no purpose.
 Only when it gets infected, it has a wide range of uses.

-To cultivate it, many Aquiliria trees need to be chopped.
+To cultivate it, many Aquilaria trees need to be chopped.
 Only then it is possible to determine whether the trees contain Agarwood or not.
 It is seen that in the past, most of these trees have been harvested out of the wild.
 However, this method can only result in depletion of the resources.
 Large knives are used to wound the trees.
 Nails are sometimes used for the purpose of hammering.
 These aren't effective methods.
 Inferior quality agarwood gets produced and it only can be used for home purposes.
 To obtain high-quality agarwood, one needs to wait patiently for many years and adopt a scientific approach.
 Nowadays, holes are drilled in the tree trunks.
 The wound is kept open by inserting a pipe made up of plastic in the hole.
-Chemical treatment allows the defense mechanism that stimulates the resin production.
+Chemical treatment allows the defence mechanism that stimulates the resin production.